-- 1. Catholic children of participating parishioners (as defined in C above) and siblings of current students in grades 1-8. - 2.
-Catholic children of non-participating parishioners (as defined in C above). - 3.
+- 1. Catholic children of participating parishioners (as defined in Appendix E) and siblings of current students in grades 1-8. - 2.
+Catholic children of non-participating parishioners (as defined in Appendix E). - 3.
 Non-Catholic children.

 ADMISSION SELECTION PROCEDURES-GRADES 1-8